signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-01/chapter01.md

-# Chapter 1: Introduction to VCV Rack and Generating Voltage
+# 1: Introduction to VCV Rack and Generating Voltage

-This chapter will teach you how to use the oscilloscope as a tool for understanding signals, how a few fundamental building block modules generate and process signals, and help you become comfortable patching modules together in *[VCV Rack](https://vcvrack.com)*, an open-source digital environment which closely emulates Eurorack-format modular synthesis (including direct ports of many analog and digital Eurorack modules).
+This chapter will teach you how to use the oscilloscope as a tool for understanding signals, how to think about voltage, and help you become comfortable patching modules together in *[VCV Rack](https://vcvrack.com)*, an open-source digital environment which closely emulates Eurorack-format modular synthesis (including direct ports of many analog and digital Eurorack modules).

-To start, we won't focus too much on the *musical* utility of the various ingredients for modular synthesis.
-Instead, we will focus on understanding how they work abstractly so you can build intuition for what they are actually doing, and gain a basic understand of how voltage is turned into sound.
-You have to walk before you can run!

 While VCV Rack is a digital environment, we will continue to talk about the signals as analog voltages, since the environment is designed to emulate Eurorack modular synthesis.